Rachel311/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The function calls on the variables within itself and also outside of itself to be able to return what it's been asked to return.
+Because if it didn't, you wouldn't be able to call a "dansRoll" or "zoesRoll".
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+It will always say "Dan rolled a" and the number will always be different.
 c.
 What is the lexical scope of `newRoll`?
+It can only be accessed inside of it's function, not from outside.

 ### Task 3 - Stretch Goals